Jokestir/Jokestir.github.io/DesignPatterns/Singleton.md

 ### Design

-There are two ways to design singleton

-1. Make constructor private.
-Expose static factory method which returns singleton
+#### Design 1 - Make constructor private and have a static factory method.

-2. Single field enum.

-#### First Design

 Step 1 : Mark constructor private.